estouaway/ConsoleHostedAppTemplate/README.md

-# ConsoleHostedAppTemplate
+# HostConsoleAppTemplate
-Simple console hosted app template
+Simple template for console app with .NET generic host for test purposes

+.NET5